Prenatal Nutritionist and Dietitian

 What Is A Prenatal Nutritionist?

-Many expecting mothers turn to prenatal nutritionists if they are concerned about being under or overweight, unable to eat or stop eating, have special dietary needs or food allergies or any number of diet related pregnancy complications.
-An expecting mother’s weight gain will generally occur gradually throughout the pregnancy, totally between 25 to 35 pounds at the time of birth for those who are generally healthy prior to becoming pregnant and who are expecting to have just one baby.
-A prenatal nutritionist specializes in finding the appropriate weight gain to give the baby the healthiest possible time in the womb, while allowing the mother to be as healthy and comfortable as possible.View the top 10 foods to eat during pregnancy.
+Expecting mothers turn to prenatal nutritionists if they are concerned about being under or overweight during the pregnancy, are unable to eat or stop eating, have special dietary needs or food allergies or may be low in vital nutrients.
+According to USDA, an expecting mother's weight gain generally occurs gradually throughout the pregnancy, totaling between 25 to 35 pounds at the time of birth for single pregnancies, and can play a large role in the health of a baby after birth.
+A prenatal nutritionist specializes in finding the appropriate weight gain to give the baby the healthiest possible time in the womb and the vital nutrients both the baby and mother need.

 Prenatal Nutritionist Careers & Job Duties

-A prenatal nutritionist will first analyze and assess a patient’s current health and diet.
-This analysis includes present dietary levels of elements including protein, acids, vitamins and other micronutrients including calcium and iron.
-Food intake will be analyzed and recommendations for the consumption of breads and cereals, fruits and vegetables and water and other fluids will be made, in addition to any nutritional supplements that may be necessary.
+A prenatal nutritionist may start by first analyzing and assessing a new mother's current health and diet.
+This analysis can include present diet and levels of elements including protein, folic acids, vitamins and other micronutrients including calcium and iron.
+Food intake can then be analyzed and recommendations for the consumption of breads and cereals, fruits and vegetables and water and other fluids will be made, in addition to any nutritional supplements or multivitamins that may be necessary.

 Prenatal Nutritionist Salary